Asset Disposition: Best Practices & Strategies for Success

 7. Delegating Disposition to the Right Teams

-In many industrial organizations, disposition responsibilities are informally assigned to procurement, despite falling outside their operational scope.
-This often leads to delayed decisions, unrealized recovery value, and increased compliance exposure.
-Where no formal investment recovery function exists, responsibility should shift to qualified specialists such as liquidation professionals, who manage disposition with market awareness, regulatory discipline, and a focus on maximizing asset value in line with business goals.
+Where no formal investment recovery function exists, responsibility should shift to qualified specialists such as industrial liquidators.
+They manage disposition with market awareness, regulatory discipline, and a focus on maximizing asset value in line with business goals.

 How Amplio Simplifies Asset Disposition for Industrial Sellers